aureliome/instagram-image-resizer/README.md

 ## Next Steps

+- Add logs for the CLI usage;
-- Resize images for Instagram Stories.
+- resize images for Instagram Stories.